Hank Mizell: 1980s

+Later years

 Later, Mizell was tracked down in Tennessee, and persuaded to come over to the United Kingdom.
 Mizell made another recording of the song.
 This was eventually re-released in 1999 on the German Repertoire label on CD (REP 4778-WG), with three bonus tracks.

+Death

 Mizell died in Murfreesboro, Tennessee, in December 1992, aged 69.

 Legacy

 A cover version of "Jungle Rock" appeared on The Fall's 1997 album, Levitate, interpreting Mizell's song via the jungle style of electronic dance music.